-Norman Bird Sanctuary is a 1.9 mile lightly trafficked out and back trail located near Middletown, RI that features a lake and is rated as moderate.
+Norman Bird Sanctuary is a 1.8 mile lightly trafficked out and back trail located near Middletown, Rhode Island that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 7 miles of marked trails at the Norman Bird Sanctuary in Middletown, RI.
 Varied and well-marked trails, coupled with tranquil surroundings, make this an excellent hiking or trail running destination.
 Beware muddy areas during rain, and some of the rocks can get a bit slick.

 Beautiful trails.
 I recommend the Red Fox, Nelson Pond trail loop.
 Great for introducing kids into hiking.